Great Satan

-"Great Satan" (شيطان بزرگ) is a derogatory epithet used in Iran to refer to the United States.
-Alongside the "Death to America" slogan, it originated in Iran during the Islamic Revolution.
+"Great Satan" is a derogatory epithet used in Iran to refer to the United States.
+Alongside the slogan "Death to America", it originated in Iran during the Islamic Revolution.
 While it is primarily an expression of anti-American sentiment, it has occasionally been used to refer to the United Kingdom, although the term "old fox" is more popular as a dedicated expression of anti-British sentiment.

-The epithet was coined by Iranian religious leader Ruhollah Khomeini, who used it in a speech on 5 November 1979, one day after the onset of the Iran hostage crisis.
+The epithet was coined by Iranian supreme leader Ruhollah Khomeini, who used it in a speech on 5 November 1979, one day after the onset of the Iran hostage crisis.
 In the speech, he condemned the United States as an imperialist power that sponsored corruption throughout the world.
 Khomeini introduced the epithet as the larger of a pair, using the term "Little Satan" to refer to Israel, particularly in the context of Israel–United States relations.
 In the context of the Cold War, Khomeini used the related term "Lesser Satan" to refer to the Soviet Union, and asserted that revolutionary Iran should oppose the Americans and the Soviets alike.

 Background

 The government of the Islamic Republic of Iran has a long history of espousing anti-Western sentiment as a result of interference in Iranian affairs by the British and U.S. governments.
-In 1907, an agreement signed between the British and Russian empires divided Iran into spheres of influence, infuriating Iranian public opinion.
-46 years later in 1953, in response to the decision by Iranian Prime Minister Mohammad Mossadeq to nationalize the petroleum industry in Iran, the CIA and MI6 organized a coup d'état to overthrow his administration in favor of a pro-Western leader, Shah Mohammed Reza Pahlavi.
-The Eisenhower administration was concerned that Mossadeq's nationalist aspirations could lead to an eventual communist takeover of Iran.
-After widespread rioting and with help from the CIA and MI6, Mossadeq was defeated and the Shah returned to power, ensuring support for Western oil interests in Iran and ending the perceived threat of communist expansion.
+In 1907, an agreement signed between the British and Russian Empires divided Iran into spheres of influence, infuriating Iranian public opinion.

+46 years later in 1953, in response to the decision by Iranian prime minister Mohammad Mosaddegh to nationalize the petroleum industry in Iran, the Central Intelligence Agency (CIA) and the Secret Intelligence Service (SIS/MI6) organized a coup d'état to overthrow his administration in favor of a pro-Western leader, Shah Mohammad Reza Pahlavi.
+The Eisenhower administration was concerned that Mossaddegh's nationalist aspirations could lead to an eventual communist takeover of Iran.
+After widespread rioting and with aid from the CIA and MI6, Mossaddegh was defeated and the Shah returned to power, ensuring support for Western oil interests in Iran and ending the perceived threat of communist expansion.
 General Fazlollah Zahedi, who led the military coup, became prime minister.
 The operation was code-named Operation Ajax.
 At first, the military coup seemed to fail, and Shah Mohammed Reza Pahlavi fled the country.